Quick answer

 -

 Prepare your studio space.
-Set up workstations, sterilization areas, and handwashing stations according to VDH requirements.
+Set up workstations, sterilization areas, and handwashing stations according to Board for Barbers and Cosmetology requirements.
 Install your autoclave and run initial spore tests.

 -

-Apply for your Body Art Establishment Permit.
-Submit your application to the local health department.
+Apply for your Tattoo Parlor License.
+Submit your application to the Board for Barbers and Cosmetology.
 Include your floor plan, equipment list, sterilization protocols, and proof of training for all artists.

 -

 Schedule and pass your facility inspection.
-The health department will inspect your space.
+The board will inspect your space — read up on what to expect during a health inspection so you’re not caught off guard.
 Fix any deficiencies immediately.
 A re-inspection fee applies if you fail.

 -